5 places to be on Valentine’s Day

 Every bench, every sidewalk, every couch, or every floor with a pillow.
 There should not be limitations for love and we will not give you specific places, instead, we’ll remind you that you can do it everywhere.
 Even for you couch potatoes out there, don’t feel pressured by society in making this into a special event, pizza and Rick & Morty could also suffice.

-And don’t forget, whatever you decide, do it with wine because it’s Bulgarian wine lovers' favourite holiday, Trifon Zarezan.
+And don’t forget, whatever you decide, do it with wine because it’s Bulgarian wine lovers' favorite holiday, Trifon Zarezan.
 This holiday is all about wine, wine, and wine.
-The reason that some Bulgarians frown at St. Valentine is not only because of its catholic origins but also that it attempts to make love more important than wine.
+The reason that some Bulgarians frown at St. Valentine is not only because of its catholic origins but also because it attempts to make love more important than wine.
 This leads us to the last entry!

 The local vineyards

 If you are by any chance dating a Bulgarian, this suggestion would hit the mark harder than a cupid shoots an arrow in a butt cheek.
 Look around and find the vineyards and winemakers around town, even in a time like this, you could organize a little visit and at least buy yourself wine from the producers themselves.
 This country is proud of its wine and for a good reason.